garrettgsb/errors-and-promises/README.md

   .then(admins => console.log('Admins:', admins));
 ```

+Note that we don't need to know how `getUsers` works, other than that it returns a Promise. **All Promises have the same interface:** Pass my result along to the next `.then()`.

+**Dealing with Errors**

+It is a good idea to add one more step to the workflow above, to handle anything going wrong:

+**Step 5:** Add a `.catch()` with a callback function to handle any errors

 If a Promise rejects instead of resolving, or if there are any errors in the chain, then the function passed to `.catch()` will run, receiving the error as a parameter.
-Oh yeah, you should have a `.catch()` by the way.

 ```
 doSomethingDangerous()